 Students receiving financial assistance may have a portion of their original award returned to the programs as required by federal regulation and the Gettysburg College refund policy, thus creating a balance due to the College.
 For this reason, students who are contemplating withdrawing, during a term of enrollment, are strongly encouraged to meet with the Student Accounts Office and Financial Aid Office prior to leaving the College.

 Title IV funds include and will be returned in the following order: Unsubsidized Direct Stafford Loans, Subsidized Direct Stafford Loans, Federal Perkins Loans, Direct PLUS Loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG) and Other Title IV Grant Funds.
-(FSA Handbook: Award Year 2013-2014, Volume 5, Chapter 1, pp. 5-98.)
+(FSA Handbook: Award Year 2016-2017, Volume 5, Chapter 1, pp. 5-98.)
 See attached Treatment of Title IV Funds Worksheet.

 Refunds for Tuition, Room and Board will be calculated as follows: